futurestudio/hapi-rate-limitor/README.md

   <br/>

   <p>
-    A hapi rate limiting plugin built on top of Redis.
+    Solid and easy to use rate limiting for hapi.
   </p>
   <br/>
   <p>